Pasquale Amato: Recordings

-Amato made a number of extremely impressive operatic recordings in America for the Victor Talking Machine Company—including some duets with Caruso, Johanna Gadski and other stars of the Met.
-His 1914 Victor recording of "Eri tu" (from Un Ballo in Maschera), for example, is considered by many critics to be the finest version of the aria ever committed to disc.
+Amato made a number of operatic recordings in America for the Victor Talking Machine Company—including some duets with Caruso, Johanna Gadski and other stars of the Met.
+His 1914 Victor recording of "Eri tu" (from Un ballo in maschera), for example, is considered by many critics to be the finest version of the aria ever committed to disc.

 Prior to his contract with Victor, Amato had made a series of discs in Italy for Fonotipia, which included operatic arias and a remarkably intimate "A Sirena" (a Neapolitan song).
 Later, in 1924, he made an obscure (and poorly recorded) group of records for the Homophone company.
 Amato made just one known electrical recording—the live-recorded soundtrack of the 1927 Vitaphone short, "A Neapolitan Romance," which featured Amato performing "Torna a Surriento" and the Toreador song from Carmen, sung in Italian.
 Both sound only and motion-picture versions of the former have recently surfaced.
-Amato also appeared in a non-singing role in a Warner Bros. motion picture, playing Napoléon in 1928's mostly-silent film Glorious Betsy.
+Amato also appeared in a non-singing role in a Warner Bros.
+Pictures motion picture, playing Napoleon in 1928's mostly-silent film Glorious Betsy.